GIScience/gis-training-resource-center/_sources/content/Module_2/en_qgis_attribute_table.md

 ## Opening the attribute table

 Having a look into the attribute table is essential to understand and get an overview of the data you are working with.
-After downloading and import a dataset into QGIS, you will most likely open the attribute table to understand the data and see what information is available.
+After downloading and importing a dataset into QGIS, you will most likely open the attribute table to understand the data and see what information is available.
 Understanding what kind of information is available is indispensable when working with GIS software.

 You can open the attribute table in two ways: